easyhak/serverless-chatting/README.md

-# Slack Clone Coding By Using Serverless Stack
+# Simple Chatting API Coding By Using Serverless Stack
 It is a slack clone application made using aws serverless stack.
 This repository contains only the backend technology.
 If you want to go frontend code go to this <a href="#">repository</a>